erindhoxha/mjekesialigjore/PRIVACY.md

 ## Information We Collect

+No Data Collection: This app does not collect, track, or store any personal information from users.

 - The App does **not collect**, store, or share any personally identifiable information.
 - Users can optionally contact us via email or phone, in which case any information shared is provided voluntarily by the user.